-I am the leaseholder of a basement flat in Weybridge.
-Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal determine the amount due for a lease extension?
+I own a ground-floor 1950’s flat in Weybridge.
+Given that I can not reach agreement with the freeholder, can the Leasehold valuation Tribunal determine the amount due for a lease extension?